 Maybe we take our rivalry with Ohio State very seriously, or maybe we mentally check out of a Friday afternoon class to wonder about which quarterback is going to start Saturday or think about getting tailgate supplies.
 It's exciting, and it's a good way for a lot of us, 110,000 strong, to come together and blow off steam and rally around Penn State.
 I think it's great that starting October 1, Penn State will conduct a survey to really take the pulse of the real culture here.
 Regardless of whether there's a problem or not, it's never a bad idea to step back and reevaluate.

-Posted about a month ago in
+Posted about 12 months ago in

 It's just so sad.
 I can feel my face tighten when I even think the words "Boston Marathon".
 But we will get through it.
 Everyone has been so good to us, and we will get through it.
 We'll get through it thanks to you, and thanks to our city.
 We are #BostonStrong.

 If you've walked on Old Main Lawn since Sunday, you might have noticed that the Pennsylvania state flag has been flying at half-staff.
 Here is the order issued this week.

 Yesterday, the list of this year's commencement speakers was released.
 Each college will have their own ceremony, marked by a keynote speaker, typically a big name to deliver a message to the graduating class.
 But one curious item on the list popped up: the College of the Liberal Arts did not have a listed commencement speaker.